![]() |

 Battery as controlled ballast SFC state changes.

-This sequential state machine organises the battery load to be a ballast for surplus energy.
+This sequential state machine organises the battery load as ballast for surplus energy.

 Battery controlled load or keep; SFC state changes.